MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/boot-error-0xc0000034.md

 ### Step 2: Repair the Boot Configuration data

-1. On the rescue VM, run the following command line as an administrator, and then record the identifier of Windows Boot Loader (not Windows Boot Manager).
+1. On the Repair/Rescue VM, run the following command line as an administrator, and then record the identifier of Windows Boot Loader (not Windows Boot Manager).
 The identifier is a 32-character code and it looks like this: xxxxxxxx-xxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 You will use this identifier in the next step.

     ```console
     bcdedit /store <Boot partition>:\boot\bcd /enum /v